pwelagedara/django_nba_starter/README.md

 #### Without virtual environments

 > ***NOTE:*** *It has been observed that Django management commands threw errors when executed from a shell script.
-No attempt has been made to solve the issue.
-Thus do not use helper scripts here.*
+I have made no attempts to solve this issue.
+Avoid using helper scripts here.*

 ##### ***Step 1:*** Clone the project and `cd` into the project directory.
 ```shell